-breaks.
-Teacher will log on CPOMs and will inform parents of the unacceptable behaviour.
+his/her manager so that strategies can be put in place to improve behaviour yellow zone, then the class teacher will inform parents of the unacceptable behaviour.
 If you only receive this once in a half term, you can still achieve the gold card award.